LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

 \subsection{Concentrations}

-Unlike the case of main DM haloes, there is no consensus today on the most accurate way to describe the DM density profile of subhaloes.
-Although it is possible to study the distribution of DM particles inside subhaloes using simulations, the innermost region cannot yet be satisfactorily modeled due to numerical resolution.
+There is no consensus today on the most accurate way to describe the DM density profile of subhaloes.
+Although it is possible to study the distribution of DM particles inside subhaloes using simulations, the innermost region cannot yet be satisfactorily modeled due to numerical resolution (see, e.g. the discussion in~\citealt{Diemand_2011} and~\citealt{Green2019}).
 In addition, it is well known that tidal stripping removes mass from the outer parts of subhaloes, causing the distribution of DM to fall abruptly there and then the virial radius of subhaloes is not well defined~\citep{Ghigna98,Taylor:2000zs,Kravtsov04,Kazantzidis04,Diemand:2006ik,Diemand:2006ik,Springel08}.
-As a consequence, the subhalo concentration cannot follow the formal definition used for halo concentration, $c_{\Delta} \equiv R_{\rm{vir}}/r_{-2}$, i.e., the ratio of the halo virial radius, $R_{\rm{vir}}$, and the radius $r_{-2}$ at which the logarithmic slope of the DM density profile $\frac{d \log\rho}{d \log\,r}=-2$.
+As a consequence, the subhalo concentration cannot follow the formal definition used for halo concentration, $c_{\Delta} \equiv R_{\rm{vir,h}}/r_{-2}$, i.e. the ratio of the halo virial radius, $R_{\rm{vir,h}}$, and the radius $r_{-2}$ at which the logarithmic slope of the DM density profile $\frac{d \log\rho}{d \log\,r}=-2$.

 An alternative way is to define the subhalo concentration independently of the adopted density profile.
-This can be done, e.g., by expressing the mean physical density, $\bar{\rho}$, attained within the radius corresponding to the maximum circular velocity, $R_{\rm{max}}$, in units of the critical density of the Universe~\citep{Diemand07, Diemand08, Springel08,Moline17}:
+This can be done, e.g. by expressing the mean physical density, $\bar{\rho}$, attained within the radius corresponding to the maximum circular velocity, $R_{\rm{max}}$, in units of the critical density of the Universe~\citep{Diemand07, Diemand08, Springel08,Moline17}: